-Blue Gum High Forest can be substantially altered by the introduction of elevated nutrients (Conacher Travers 2000).
+Blue Gum High Forest (and other shale communities) can be substantially altered by the introduction of elevated nutrients (Conacher Travers 2000).
 Exotic flora species may colonise areas of elevated nutrient flow thus compromising the values of this critically endangered vegetation community.